 Interest rate risk is calculated regularly.
-At year-end 2020, interest rate risk not included in the trading book was DKK -1.4 million.
+At year-end 2021, interest rate risk not included in the trading book was DKK -1.3 million.

 In the bank's solvency requirement process (ICAAP) an assessment is made of whether additional funds should be allocated due to interest rate risk.
+This includes stressing the interest rate risk not included in the trading book in accordance with guidelines issued by the Danish FSA.